 This is offered on Lake Manyara and allows tourists to interact with the fishermen who spend most of their time fishing.
 From the local canoes that are made from fig tree species, tourists take in the natural beautifulness of this alkaline soda lake.

-Lake Manyara National Park is recorded with over 500 species of birds.
+Meanwhile Lake Manyara National Park is recorded with over 500 species of birds.
 This makes it a must for bird watching excursions in Tanzania.
-There are many unique species to see including the pink flamingo that migrate from Lake Natron to Lake Manyara.
-Other species on list are pelicans, weavers, turkey, goose, marabou storks and hundreds of yellow-billed storks.
+There are many unique species to see including the pink flamingo that migrates from Lake Natron to Lake Manyara.
+Other species on the list are pelicans, weavers, turkey, goose, marabou storks, and hundreds of yellow-billed storks.

 Lake Manyara is dotted by abundant campsites that treat tourists with good accommodation in the wild and as well engage in varied activities.
 There are both luxury and budget camps, so it is your choice to choose what you are more interested in.